artjomPlaunov/artjomPlaunov.github.io/_posts/2024-04-21-ocaml_tuntap.md

-As I set out to implement TCP in OCaml, I ran up against a very simple problem: where should my TCP be implemented?
-I have an existing kernel space TCP running on my system, and I want to implement my own TCP as a user space program.
-The solution to this is TUN/TAP (as opposed to raw sockets, as I will explain below), which is what I will go into.
-TUN/TAP allows you to implement a user space program that can read IP packets over a virtual network interface.
+As I set out to implement TCP in OCaml, I ran up against a very simple problem: where should it go?
+There is an existing kernel space tcp, and I want to implement my own as a user space program.
+The solution to this is TUN/TAP.
+TUN/TAP allows you to implement a user space program that can read IP packets over a virtual network device.

+> [note] This post is a very intuitive overview as someone learning this stuff for the first time.
+It can be seen as the mental hurdles I faced trying to learn what tun/tap was about, and how I filled them in.

 ## Why not raw sockets?